ramezrafla/meteor-oplog-deepdiff/README.md

 ## Warning

-This package needs a hack to `ddp-client/livedata-connection.js` to export a variable.
-See https://github.com/ramezrafla/meteor-oplog-deepdiff/issues/1
+This package needs a hack to `ddp-client/livedata-connection.js` to expose an internal variable.
+See last commetn in https://github.com/ramezrafla/meteor-oplog-deepdiff/issues/1

 ## Description